julienemo/thp_next_28_29/README.md

 1. in current setup, when changing language, url ooesn't change, messsage

 2. Didn't manage the url separation for languages.
-Coz when language changes, URL stays the same (can force replace in some cases) but page is empty
+Coz when language changes, URL stays the same (can force replace in some cases) but page is empty.
+Might be solved if used dynamic routing

 3. So...if there is no `exact` in `Route` of `/`, you might have the content of `/` before the content of any page.

+4. Wanted to use one single page component for home/about/work and the case studies.
+Blocked at the dynamic routing part: can I provide slug with a single format ?

 ---